evanxd/Block-Swap/README.md

 About Block-Swap
 ===

-Block-Swap is a JS experiment aiming to create a scalable, adaptable, cross-browser friendly puzzle script using HTML5 Canvas.
+*Block-Swap* is a *JavaScript* experiment aiming to create a scalable, adaptable, cross-browser friendly puzzle script using *HTML5 Canvas*.
 The original concept and functionality of this script was inherited from Rhuno's Puzzle tutorial - http://goo.gl/9StLQ.

 Browser Support:
 ===